Do you have a dream buyer persona for your product or service?

 The first step in establishing a target audience is to understand what the heck a target audience even is.
 Many business owners mix up the term Target Audience with Target Market which can lead to confusion and inefficient marketing campaigns.

 A Target Market is made up of the potential customers your product is designed to help or service.
-These are the people that you want to sell to.
-However, just because these seem to be the perfect buyers, they will not always be the people you find at your checkout; that’s where the target audience comes in.
+These are the ideal customers that you want to sell to.
+However, just because they seem to be the perfect buyers, they will not always be the people you find at your checkout; that’s where the target audience comes in.

 A Target Audience is the group of people that actually buy your product or service, even if it is not suited or even meant for them.
 This tends to be a smaller, more narrow audience.